Overview and introduction

 - Many linear algebra functions in GAUSS are internally threaded.

-- GAUSS automatically selects the most efficient number of CPU’s or cores to use based upon the function, the system resources and the data size.
+- GAUSS automatically selects the most efficient number of CPU's or cores to use based on the function, the system resources, and the data size.

 - No user input is required to take advantage of this level of threading.

 In the next section, we will introduce the GAUSS functions that allow users to specify parallel sections of their GAUSS code so that parts of their program may be run concurrently in different threads.